 Hear from ABWE, who’s been with us for over 10 years!Watch the Video Testimonial

 Why is duplicate content an SEO issue?

 Some companies wonder why duplicate content is an issue at all, especially if the duplicate content is at their own site.
 The problem stems from people stealing content from other sources and using it as their own.

 Look at it this way: you spend a lot of time and effort to create your content.
 How would you feel if that content could just be stolen without penalty by your competitors?
 Wouldn’t that make you angry?
 Of course!

-The other problem with duplicate content is that the search engine doesn’t know which page to rank.
+The other issue with duplicate content is that the search engine doesn’t know which page to rank.
 If your site has two pages with identical content, which one should Google serve to searchers?
 Which one is more relevant?